Zepeng-Mu/myWebsite/content/blog/sashimi-pygenometracks.md

-+++
+---
-title = "Generate Sashimi plot using pyGenomeTracks"
+title: "Generate Sashimi plot using pyGenomeTracks"

-date = 2021-01-25
-lastmod = 2021-02-11
-draft = false
+widget: blank

+# This file represents a page section.
-reading_time = true
+headless: true

+# Order that this section appears on the page.
+weight: 1

+# Section subtitle
+subtitle:

+# Section design
+design:
+  columns: "2"
-summary = "Using the custom sashimiBigwig track class to generate Sashimi plots in the framework of pyGenomeTracks."
+summary: "Using the custom sashimiBigwig track class to generate Sashimi plots in the framework of pyGenomeTracks."
-+++
+---

 Sashimi plot is a powerful and popular way to visualize mRNA alternative splicing.
 However, there are not many tools that are designed to generate this type of plots, except for a few ones like MISO, ggSashimi and splicePlot.
 Moreoever, existing tools tend to have at least one of the following shortcomings: (1) tools dedicated to mRNA splicing like MISO do not allow for plotting Sashimi together with other types of genomic data, such as bigwig and bed files; (2) tools may require an annotation for extracting junctions, making them unsuitable for annotation-free methods like Leafcutter.